Why is this medication prescribed?

 You may receive your first dose of dupilumab injection in your doctor's office.
 After that, your doctor may allow you or a caregiver to perform the injections at home.
 Before you use dupilumab injection yourself the first time, read the manufacturer's information for the patient that comes with the medication.
 Ask your doctor or pharmacist to show you or the person who will be giving the medication how to inject it.

 Use each syringe and pen only once.
 Dispose of used syringes and pens in a puncture-resistant container.
 Talk to your doctor or pharmacist about how to dispose of the puncture-resistant container.

-If you are using a prefilled syringe or prefilled pen that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature (30 minutes for the 200 mg prefilled syringe and 45 minutes for the 300 mg prefilled syringe or prefilled pen) before you are ready to inject the medication.
+If you are using a prefilled syringe or prefilled pen that has been refrigerated, place the syringe on a flat surface without removing the needle cap and allow it warm to room temperature (30 minutes for the 100 mg or 200 mg prefilled syringe and 45 minutes for the 300 mg prefilled syringe or prefilled pen) before you are ready to inject the medication.
 Do not try to warm the medication by heating it in a microwave, placing it in hot water, or through any other method.

 Do not shake a syringe or pen that contains dupilumab.

 Always look at dupilumab solution before injecting it.
 Check that the expiration date has not passed and that the liquid is clear and colorless or slightly yellow.
 The liquid should not contain visible particles.
 Do not use a syringe or pen if it is cracked or broken, if it is expired or frozen, or if the liquid is cloudy or contains small particles.